ZeynepDelalMutlu/zeynepdelalmutlu.github.io/_posts/2021-04-05-Brainfuck.md

 layout: post
 ---

 Brainfuck is the smallest software language.
-It has the smallest compiler.[1]
+It has the smallest compiler.

 - [ - ] is the smallest program which can be written in this language.
 - ASCII Table is used for the character mapping.